I talk a lot about self-care, it’s my thing, it’s what I do, it’s how I live and what I love.

 - Meditate.
 If that’s not really your thing, sit quietly and breathe.

 - Wake up early and watch the sunrise.
 Greet the day and set an intention.
-(Scroll to the bottom of that post for a freebie!)

 - Write in a paper journal, let your mind freeflow and see what comes out and what you let go of.

 - Get creative – paint, take photographs, color.